Home/Prompts/Morning Briefing Setup

 3. Reads open tasks from Microsoft Planner

-4. Gets the weather for Tiffin, Iowa
+4. Gets the weather for [Your City, State]

 5. Checks for any urgent email flags from Inbox agent